 The Growth of Mental Health Issues

-Anxiety, depression and the spiral into addiction are all growing at an alarming rate; that rate, which was already huge, has doubled since the onset of COVID 19.
+Anxiety, depression and the spiral into addiction are all growing at an alarming rate; that rate, which was already huge, has doubled since the onset of COVID 19 and still growing.

 Stop The Stigma